MobilePayDev/MobilePayDev.github.io/docs/app-payments/transition-to-one-platform.md

 Find the API spec for the endpoint here: https://developer.mobilepay.dk/api/app-payments#tag/Payments/operation/get-payments-list

 ### Test options
 The new test environment is being prepared for the App Payments facade.
-We expect to release the first version of this during the week 6th-10th of May.
+We expect to release the first version of this during May.
 We will update this documentation when the test environment is ready.

 For now you will be able to test the new ePayments API through the merchant test environment on the new platform.
 Please note: